facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • An investment strategy designed for growth

-• Tax decisions made year by year
+• Tax decisions made in isolation

-• Social Security chosen in isolation
+• Social Security timing chosen independently

-Each may appear reasonable on its own.
+Each decision may be reasonable on its own.

-But without coordination, they can conflict.
+But without coordination, they can work against each other.

-The issue is not knowledge.
+The issue is not a lack of knowledge.

-It is integration.
+It is a lack of integration.

 The Retirement Income Coordination Framework™